agonzalezlevio/agonzalezlevio/README.md

-## 👋 Hi there!, I'm Alejandro González.
+## 👋 Hi there!
+I'm Alejandro González.

 ### 📖 About me.

 I'm a final-year student of  Civil Engineering in Computer Science at Universidad de la Frontera.
-I am looking to specialize as a FullStack Web Developer, Mobile Developer and UI/UX Designer.
+I am looking to specialize as a **FullStack Web Developer**, **Mobile Developer** and **UI/UX Designer**.

 ### 🛠️ Languages & Tools.